Gary Jennings Jr.: Baltimore Ravens

-Jennings was signed to the Baltimore Ravens' practice squad on December 16, 2020, and released on December 22.
+Jennings was signed to the practice squad of the Baltimore Ravens on December 16, 2020, and released on December 22.

 Buffalo Bills

 On December 30, 2020, Jennings was signed to the Buffalo Bills' practice squad.
 He was released on January 4, 2021.

 Indianapolis Colts

 Jennings signed a reserve/future contract with the Indianapolis Colts on January 6, 2021.
 He was waived/injured on August 8, 2021, and placed on injured reserve.
 On August 12, 2021, Jennings was waived from injured reserve with an injury settlement.

 Las Vegas Raiders

 On November 11, 2021, Jennings was signed to the Las Vegas Raiders practice squad, but was released four days later.

 Kansas City Chiefs

 On January 11, 2022, Jennings signed a reserve/future contract with the Kansas City Chiefs.
 He was waived on May 5, 2022, but re-signed five days later.
 He was waived on August 15, 2022.
-He was reverted to the Chiefs injured reserve a day later.
+He was reverted to the Chiefs' injured reserve list a day later.
 He was released on August 24.